Investigation into who made bomb threat at South Dakota Mines still ongoing

 Medina said Monday morning that the investigation in determining who is responsible is still ongoing.

-No arrests have been made in the incident thus far, Medina said.
+No arrests have been made in the incident thus far, he said.

 "It was a threat that an individual placed multiple explosive devices on the campus," Medina said.